Mexican Duck

 At a Glance

-This duck of the Southwest and Mexico is a very close relative of the Mallard, and was classified as just a subspecies of that species from 1983 to 2020.
-New research suggests that it is just as distinct as two other Mallard relatives, the American Black Duck and Mottled Duck, so now the Mexican Duck is classified as a full species again.
+This duck of the Southwest and Mexico is a very close relative of the Mallard, and was classified as just a subspecies of Mallard from 1983 to 2020.
+New research suggests that it is just as distinct as two other Mallard relatives, the American Black Duck and the Mottled Duck, so now the Mexican Duck is classified as a full species again.
 Its main population is in west-central Mexico, far south of the U.S. border, but it is locally common from central and southeastern Arizona to western and southern Texas.

 All bird guide text and rangemaps adapted from by Kenn Kaufman© 1996, used by permission of Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.